jordanaparece/E-Commerce-and-Customer-Behavior/README.md

 ---

 ## 📈 Project Overview
 This project explores a cleaned dataset of e-commerce transactions to uncover behavioral and transactional patterns that contribute to customer churn.
-The analysis combines SQL-based exploratory data analysis (EDA) with Python-based data cleaning and modeling in Jupyter Notebooks.
+The analysis combines SQL-based exploratory data analysis (EDA) with Python-based data cleaning in Jupyter Notebooks.

 **Main Business Question:**
 > What behavioral and transactional factors most strongly correlate with customer churn, and how do they vary by demographic and shopping patterns?